1. Guide to Google Analytics for Beginners

 You want to make sure that you are catering for the locations that you are receiving traffic from.
 Ideally, you would want to consider the information from the locations that you are already targeting, as well as those that are showing interest in your products or services.

 The data can be targeted from continent to sub-continent to country and city.
 Behaviour: The Behavior section is divided into new and returning visitors.
 This is a measure of your site’s ability to get first-time visitors to return.
 You will also be able to see which of the two are converting.

 If your new visitors are higher converting than returning ones.
 It may be worth considering what the difference is between the experiences of the two user groups.
 What is it that the new users are experiencing that causes them to want to buy what you are offering?
 Technology:The Technology section looks at what browsers your visitors have been using to view your pages.
 For the most part, Google Chrome dominates this.
 Understanding all the technologies that your visitors are using to consume your content, should allow you to test and optimise your content for each of these platforms where possible.

 It is worth making sure that the content is fully functional on the current version of each browser, as well as to the newer versions when they are released.
 A key component of this is being able to recognize trends.
-Since today, it is mandatory for all web designs to be responsive,
+As a leading web design company in Mumbai

-more & more users are migrating to mobile browsers and application, from the desktop versions.
+, we know that all web designs must be responsive as more & more users are migrating to mobile browsers and applications from the desktop versions.
 Mobile:

 The Mobile section gives you a view into which mobile devices are being used

 to view your content.
 It tends to be specific.